odoo/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/chile.rst

 .. note::
    In some cases, depending on the certificate format, it is possible that the field Subject Serial Number is not loaded automatically.
-If this is the case, you can manually edit this field by filling it with the Certificate’s legal representative RUT.
+If this is the case, you can manually edit this field by filling it with the Certificate's legal representative RUT.

 Financial Reports
 ~~~~~~~~~~~~~~~~~